 Working with God to serve the whole King's community

 ***As things stand, the Chaplaincy is working remotely, but is available via email.
+Find out about what the Chaplaincy is doing during Lockdown here.
 Please note the current advice from King's re Coronavirus***

 King's College London has a Christian foundation, in the Anglican tradition, and takes seriously the pastoral and spiritual support of all students and staff.
 The Chaplaincy team is a resource for the whole community and we have Chaplains at each of the campuses who are available to see any member of staff or student in confidence.
 You can drop in whenever you find the door open or you can make an appointment by email or phone.